 1/4 to 1/2 teaspoon cardamon, depending upon how much you like the flavor of cardamon

 1/2 teaspoon salt

 4 large eggs, lightly beaten

-Preheat oven to 350 degrees fahrenheit.
-Line a 10 inch springform pan with parchment and grease with 1 tablespoon of softened butter.
-Add 1/4 demarera sugar and turn pan until bottom and sides are coated.
+Preheat oven to 350 degrees Fahrenheit.
+Line a 10-inch springform pan with parchment and grease with 1 tablespoon of softened butter.
+Add 1/4 demerara sugar and turn pan until bottom and sides are coated.

-Place sugar coated pan in refrigerator while preparing cake.
+Place the sugar-coated pan in the refrigerator while preparing the cake.